mk-fg/lafs-backup-tool/README.md

 	Naturally, if cap was linked to some other directory node manually, it won't be removed by the command.

-* "entry_cache" dbm removed or encrypted in a similar fashion or "cleanup" command is used.
+* "entry_cache" db removed or encrypted in a similar fashion or "cleanup" command is used.

 	"cleanup" command gets generation number, corresponding to the backup root cap